JameDevOfficial/Minesweeper/README.md

 - Choose between easy, medium and hard
 - Beat your personal highscores (they save in files!)
 - Auto reveal when clicking on a tile with enough flags set
-- Reveal 0 fields when clicking on them
+- Reveal connected 0 fields when clicking on one

 Entirely written in C with custom print library (for printing with colors and styles)